An inter-disciplinary research working group hosted by the Center on Philanthropy and Civil Society, the Graduate Center, CUNY.

 How it works:

-- Meets weekly during the semester
+- Meets twice a month during the semester

 - Available to graduate students and professors to share papers, presentations, and research questions/proposals in early stages for feedback and ideas